 “This inconsistency increases the chances that patients will ‘fall through the cracks,’ and some may not receive information about enzymes at all,” Rahib said.

-In addition, evidence suggests there are optimal doses of enzymes to alleviate patients’ symptoms, and enzymes are most effective when they’re taken at the beginning of meals and snacks.
+In addition, evidence suggests there are optimal doses of enzymes to alleviate patients’ symptoms, and enzymes are most effective when they’re taken with meals and snacks.
 Correct use of enzymes can help alleviate symptoms like indigestion and weight loss.

 The Supportive Care Committee of PanCAN’s Precision PromiseSM adaptive clinical trial platform recently published categories and interventions for various types of pancreatic cancer-associated weight loss.
 Their recommendations include enzyme replacement therapy for patients whose weight loss was caused by malabsorption, which is an inability to digest and/or absorb nutrients from food.